Folklore of the Yorkshire Dales

 The Hobgoblins of the Yorkshire Dales remind me of Dobby the House Elf from Harry Potter.
 They were helpful around the house if you treated them well, but they were NOT happy if you didn’t and would cause mischief aplenty.

-And in a departure from the JK Rowling version, Hobgoblins who were super pissed turned into Boggarts and they would hide in the dark places, the water carved gorges, the caves and the potholes being all smouldering and angry and stuff… in places like The Buttertubs in Swaledale.
+And in a departure from the JK Rowling version, Hobgoblins who were SUPER cross turned into Boggarts (picture if you will…. tiny hobgoblin versions of the incredible Hulk..) and they would hide in the dark places; the water carved gorges, the caves and the potholes being all smouldering and angry and stuff… Places like The Buttertubs in Swaledale.

 They are apparently called the Buttertubs because they used to be used as a ‘fridge’ for butter back in the day.